Essjay controversy: Identity revealed

 When Essjay was hired by Wikia in January 2007, he changed his Wikia profile and "came clean on who he really was", identifying himself as Ryan Jordan.
 Other Wikipedia editors questioned Essjay on his Wikipedia talk page about the apparent discrepancy between his new Wikia profile and his previously claimed credentials.
-Essjay posted a detailed explanation in response to the first inquiry, stating that:

-He later commented on his Wikipedia user page about having fooled Schiff by "... doing a good job playing the part."
+Essjay explained the falsified details as a hedge against online stalking and harassment.

-Wikipedia critic Daniel Brandt then wrote a letter reporting the identity discrepancy to Stacy Schiff and The New Yorker.
+Daniel Brandt then wrote a letter reporting the identity discrepancy to Stacy Schiff and The New Yorker.
 In late February 2007, the magazine updated its article with a correction indicating that "Essjay now says that his real name is Ryan Jordan, that he is twenty-four and holds no advanced degrees, and that he has never taught."

 On February 23, 2007, Jimmy Wales announced the appointment of Essjay to Wikipedia's Arbitration Committee.
 Wales later asserted that the appointment was "at the request of and unanimous support of" the Arbitration Committee.

-On March 3, 2007, Andrew Lih, Assistant Professor and Director of Technology Journalism and of the Media Studies Centre at the University of Hong Kong, said on his blog that a portion of Essjay's comments on the incident entered "the dangerous domain of defamation and libel" against Stacy Schiff.
-Lih stated that on Essjay's Wikipedia talk page, Essjay had written, "Further, she [Schiff] made several offers to compensate me for my time, and my response was that if she truly felt the need to do so, she should donate to the Foundation instead."
-Lih noted:

-Lih wrote that he contacted Schiff for comment about whether she had offered to pay Essjay for his time and quoted her return email.
-In it, Schiff stated that Essjay's assertion was "complete nonsense".

-On March 6, 2007, Jordan's hometown newspaper published an article casting doubts about his January 2007 claims on his Wikia userpage that he had worked for the United States Trustee Program and had been a Kentucky paralegal.
+On March 6, 2007, the Louisville Courier-Journal published an article casting doubts about his January 2007 claims on his Wikia userpage that he had worked for the United States Trustee Program and had been a Kentucky paralegal.
 On March 12, 2007, The New Yorker published a formal apology by Wales in its March 19 The Mail section.